SPDX-License-Identifier: GPL-2.0-only

 Most of the directory layout is based upon the Linux Kernel:

 arch/* -> contains architecture specific parts

 drivers/serial -> drivers

 lib/ -> generic library functions (getopt, readline and the

 commands/ -> many things previously in common/cmd_*, one command

 scripts/ -> Kconfig system

 Documentation/ -> Sphinx generated documentation.
 Call "make docs" to

 generate a HTML version in Documentation/html.

-Barebox is developed with git.
-From time to time, tarball releases are
+barebox is developed with git.
+On a monthly schedule, tarball releases are

 branched from the repository and released on the project web site.
 Here